imperavi/vue-redactor/README.md

 # Vue.js Redactor WYSIWYG Editor

-vue-redactor provides Vue bindings to [Redactor](https://imperavi.com/redactor/).
+Vue-redactor helps [Redactor](https://imperavi.com/redactor/) to work as a Vue.js component.
 The Redactor Vue component is under MIT license.
 However, in order to use this component you should purchase a Redactor license.
 Please see [the buying page](https://imperavi.com/redactor/buy/) and [License Agreement](https://imperavi.com/redactor/license/).

 ## Compatibility

-- v2 later
 - Vue.js 2.x

 ## Intialization